Jack Evans (footballer, born 1993): Non league

 On 29 May 2013, it was announced that Evans had signed for Conference National side Tamworth, with the player expected to fill the void left by Richard Tait's departure to Cambridge United.
 Evans then joined Sutton United, and then signed for Eastbourne Borough.
 In the summer of 2016 Evans signed for Maidstone United, who had just won promotion to the National League.
 In January 2017 Evans joined Hastings United on loan.

-On 17 March 2017, following his loan spell with Hastings United, Evans joined National League South side Margate.
-Currently Club Captain at Chatham Town who play in the Premier Division of the Southern Counties East Football League.